mccarrond/mccarrond.github.io/resume.md

 An idea for a bot that automates my job search.
 Currently the project is just a collection of scripts that pull search results from several websites including Indeed.com, WeWorkRemotely.com, and Craigslist.
 I have also started experimenting with the [mechanize]() gem to click buttons on Craiglist to access additional information.

-**Compiler Interpreter** - Computer Science 1

-Took initiative to talk to the professor about doing work beyond the scope of the class.
-I successfully extended the professor's Java-based compiler, despite having no prior knowledge of the language.
-I was also able to adapt the compiler's tokenizer, symbol table, and parser to build a pure interpreter.

-**Chemical Reaction Solver** - Computer Programming for Engineers (C++)

-Pursued an advanced final project despite the professor's concern about the scope of the project.
-Determined a general system of equations for balancing basic chemical equations.
-Independently studied linear algebra to develop an algorithm to solve the problem.
-Verified my approach with the chair of the mathematics department.

 ---